 Additionally, water absorption can help with recovery.
 Discs are filled with water, and over time, this water is reabsorbed into the body.
 Once the water has been absorbed, it decreases the size of the disc and can help it retract back into place.

 Finally, many doctors believe specific exercises can help repair a bulging disc or help you build the strength to manage it.

 Most people use conservative treatment to fix a bulging disc.
 Avoiding painful movement, regularly taking pain medication, and relaxing the muscles can help repair a bulging disc within a few days to a few weeks.

-For more severe cases of a bulging disc, there are other options as well.
-Cortisone injections can be used to directly reduce the inflammation of the affected disc.
+There are other options for more severe cases of a bulging disc.
+Cortisone injections can be used to directly reduce the affected disc’s inflammation.
 With this type of treatment, a doctor will insert a needle into the nerve area around the bulging disc and inject a corticosteroid.

 In the last case resort, some people may need to use opioids.
 Due to the significant danger of becoming addicted to opioids that everyone is now talking about, many doctors understandably hesitate to prescribe them.
 If truly needed, doctors try to use a short-term dosage.

 What Happens If a Bulging Disc Goes Untreated?

 For most people with a bulging disc, there won’t be any long-term consequences besides possible chronic pain.
 However, there can be permanent damage to the nerves if a severe case of a bulging disc is left completely untreated.

 In rare instances, a bulging disc can cut off nerve impulses to the cauda equina nerves, which travel down to your lower back and legs.
 If this happens, you could have bowel or bladder control.